Snowflake-Labs/icetire/README.md

 **NOTE FOR WINDOWS**

 On Windows, a common issue encountered is the configuration of line endings, which adds default CRLF Windows line endings to the script deploy_snowflake.sh causing the script to fail.
-You can either configure [```core.autocrlf```](https://docs.github.com/en/free-pro-team@latest/github/using-git/configuring-git-to-handle-line-endings#refreshing-a-repository-after-changing-line-endings) to ```false```, or use an editor like Notepad+++ to open the deploy_snowflake.sh file and save it in UNIX mode which will convert CRLF line endings into LF before you build the snowtire docker image.
+You can either configure [```core.autocrlf```](https://docs.github.com/en/free-pro-team@latest/github/using-git/configuring-git-to-handle-line-endings#refreshing-a-repository-after-changing-line-endings) to ```false```, or use an editor like Notepad+++ to open the deploy_snowflake.sh file and save it in UNIX mode which will convert CRLF line endings into LF before you build the Icetire docker image.

 # Instructions